 Payroll/Time & Labor Remediation Project Overview

-- Optimize business processes for payroll and timekeeping; to conform with best practices wherever practical and to configure PS to maximize its use to match the City’s business needs.
+- Optimize business processes for payroll and timekeeping, to conform with best practices wherever practical and to configure PS to maximize its use to meet the City’s business needs.

-- Enable the City to take full advantage of the payroll and timekeeping capability that is built into the PS system, some of which the City does not currently use.
+- Enable the City to take full advantage of the payroll and timekeeping capability that is built into the PS system, some of which the City was not using.

-- Improve the user experience for the City’s Timekeepers and Central Payroll staff members.
-Improving the user experience includes eliminating outdated processes, such as physical distribution of paychecks and pay advices; improving administrative processes related to timekeeping; enrolling employees automatically into PS Time & Labor; standardizing entry and processing of sick leave; and remedying issues regarding the birthday compensation plan, other comp time, and other pay categories.
+- Improve the user experience for the City’s timekeepers and Central Payroll staff members.
+Improving the user experience includes eliminating outdated processes, such as physical production and distribution of paychecks and pay advices; improving administrative processes related to timekeeping; enrolling employees automatically into PS Time & Labor; standardizing entry and processing of sick leave; and remedying issues regarding the birthday compensation plan, other comp time, and other pay plan categories.

 Areas Impacted By Project